-- 1. Identify, reach out to contact, engage, and include the perspectives of disadvantaged or historically impacted and marginalized groups.
-Public outreach should include traditional forms of communication, including phone calls, mailers, flyers, and in-person events as many marginalized groups often lack access to computers and the Internet.
-Provide resources in multiple languages and formats based on community needs (e.g., non-native English speakers, or persons living with visual or auditory impairments, etc.). - 1.2.
-Develop relationships with community-based leaders, groups, or organizations, such as environmental justice groups, religious or spiritual leaders, well-known individual advocates and community organizers, local pedestrian and bike advocacy groups, public school leadership, local transit riders, long-distance commuters (super commuters), linguistically or physically isolated groups, seniors and elders, and youth individuals and groups.
-This can also include community members who may face extreme societal barriers including formerly incarcerated; undocumented persons; individuals with disabilities; displaced and houseless unhoused persons; and lesbian, gay, transgender, and queer communities.
-Demonstrate how community perspectives were included or integrated into the project. - 3.
-Collaborate with community-based groups and organizations to establish a local or regional project study area organization or committee (e.g., planning, oversight, advisory, steering, etc.) with decision-making authority to empower community leaders and solicit quality community input and feedback through the project planning process. - 4.
-Demonstrate how community-identified and community-driven perspectives were solicited and included or integrated into the project purpose and need or scope. - 5.
-Survey and collect information on non-motorized travel demands and disadvantaged groups' unmet mobility needs.
-Use this information to develop transportation improvements to address these needs. - 2.6.
-Develop relationships and conduct meaningful engagement with tribal governments and incorporate their feedback into the project planning process. - 3.7.
-Collaborate, fund, or contract with local organizations to support community engagement and project completion steps efforts in the project planning process. - 4.8.
-Prioritize community identified high-need areas, such as those identified through robust community engagement. - 5.9.
-Prioritize contracting strategies that benefit disadvantaged or historically impacted and marginalized communities such as the communities identified in this supplement. - 10.
-Ensure stability in neighborhoods and communities through the successful implementation of short-term and long-term anti-displacement strategies and policies consistent with federal and state law.
+- 1. Identify, reach out to, and include the perspectives of disadvantaged or historically impacted and marginalized groups.
+This may be done through outreach to community-based groups or organizations, such as environmental justice groups, local pedestrian and bike advocacy groups, public school leadership, local transit riders, long-distance commuters (super commuters), linguistically or physically isolated groups, seniors and elders, and youth individuals and groups.
+This can also include community members who may face extreme societal barriers including formerly incarcerated, undocumented, individuals with disabilities, houseless, and lesbian, gay, transgender, and queer communities.
+Demonstrate how community perspectives were included or integrated into the project. - 2.
+Demonstrate how community perspectives were included or integrated into the project purpose and need or scope. - 3.
+Meaningful engagement with tribal governments and incorporate their feedback into the planning process. - 4.
+Partner with and fund or contract local organizations to support community engagement and project completion steps.